Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 {% endembed %}

 {% embed url="https://www.youtube.com/watch?v=2byASqRp9hQ&feature=youtu.be" %}
-Install XAMPP and Composer to setup the Ushahidi Platform Backend, recorded in Windows.
+Install XAMPP and Composer to setup the StreetSignal Platform Backend, recorded in Windows.
 {% endembed %}

 ## Introduction

-XAMPP is a bundle of server programs including three of the requirements for running the Ushahidi Platform API: Apache, MySQL and PHP.
+XAMPP is a bundle of server programs including three of the requirements for running the StreetSignal Platform API: Apache, MySQL and PHP.

 XAMPP is available for Linux, Mac OS X and Windows.
 We are doing our best to ensure these instructions are useful for all three operating systems.
 However, there are a lot of details involved in getting everything right.
 Also, each of those operating systems can be found running in several different versions and configurations.

 For this reason, you may find out that some instructions are missing or not working for you.
 If that's the case, please consider researching the solution (you can [reach out for help](../../get-in-touch.md) too), and contributing updates for this guide.

-The two main components of the Ushahidi Platform are the API and the Client.
+The two main components of the StreetSignal Platform are the API and the Client.
 We will cover each of them separately, starting with the API.

 ### Setting up the Platform API with XAMPP